 Studies have indicated that a vaginal pH swab may be a more accurate, simple, and cost-effective tool to diagnose menopause than blood work.
 To diagnose menopause, vaginal pH should be greater than 4.5.
 Indeed, most women in menopause have a vaginal pH of nearly 6, whereas women in their reproductive years have a pH of less than 4.5.

 Some providers may also order a saliva test that detects hormone levels.
 However, current research does not back these tests up for efficacy.
 Furthermore, they can be expensive for the shaky results they often deliver.

 The Bottom Line On A Menopause Test

-Your doctor will likely be able to determine if you are in perimenopause by reviewing your medical history, your signs and symptoms, and your menstrual history.
-If you suspect you are in perimenopause, it is a great time to have a complete medical exam as the perimenopause transition can begin age-related changes in a woman’s body, such as osteoporosis.
-It is also important to rule out other conditions that may mimic perimenopause such as a thyroid disorder.
+Your doctor will likely be able to determine if you are in perimenopause by reviewing your medical history and your symptoms.
+Also, they will go through a detailed review of your menstrual history.
+If you suspect you are in perimenopause, it is a great time to have a complete medical exam.
+The perimenopause transition can begin age-related changes in a woman’s body, such as osteoporosis.
+Furthermore, it is also important to rule out other conditions that may mimic perimenopause such as a thyroid disorder.